edamame-course/docs/drafts/2014-08-14-qiime2_tutorial.md

 ###3.3 Rarefaction (subsampling)
 Navigate back into the QIIMETutorial directory.
-Before we start any ecological analyses, we want to evenly subsample ("rarefy", but see ) all the samples to an equal ("even") number of sequences so that they can be directly compared to one another.
+Before we start any ecological analyses, we want to evenly subsample ("rarefy", but see this [discussion](http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1003531)) all the samples to an equal ("even") number of sequences so that they can be directly compared to one another.
 Many heartily agree (as exampled by [Gihring et al. 2011](http://onlinelibrary.wiley.com/doi/10.1111/j.1462-2920.2011.02550.x/full)) that sample-to-sample comparisons cannot be made unless subsampling to an equal sequencing depth is performed.
 To subsample the OTU table, we need to decide the appropriate subsampling depth.
 What is the best number of sequences?
 As a rule, we must subsample to the minimum number of sequences per sample for all samples *included* in analyses.
 Sometimes this is not straightforward, but here are some things to consider:
 *  Are there low-sequence samples that have very few reads because there was a technological error (a bubble, poor DNA extraction, poor amplification, etc)?
 These samples should be removed (and hopefully re-sequenced), especially if there is no biological explanation for the low number of reads.
 *  How complex is the community?
-An acid-min drainage community is less rich than a soil, and so fewer sequences per sample are needed to adequately evaluate diversity.
+An acid-mine drainage community is less rich than a soil, and so fewer sequences per sample are needed to evaluate diversity.
 *  How exhaustive is the sequencing?
 If this is unknown, an exploratory rarefaction analysis could be done to estimate.
 *  How important is it to keep all samples in the analysis?
 Consider the costs and benefits of, for example, dropping one not-very-well-sequenced replicate in favor of increasing overall sequence information.
 If you've got $$ to spare, built-in sequencing redundancy/replication is helpful for this.
-*  Soon sequencing will be so inexpensive that we will be sequencing every community exhaustively and not have to worry about it anymore.
+*  Don't fret!
+Soon sequencing will be so inexpensive that we will be sequencing every community exhaustively and not have to worry about it anymore.

 In this example dataset, we want to keep all of our samples, so we will subsample to 2212.
 Documentation is [here](http://qiime.org/scripts/single_rarefaction.html?highlight=rarefaction).